 The binge urge is an urge to binge.
 It is not a hidden desire to avoid a responsibility or a social event; it is not an urge to calm yourself under holiday stress; it is not an indication of whether or not you should have eaten dessert.
 It is a primal and habitual urge to eat an abnormally large amount of food.
 You can learn to dismiss it in any situation or after eating any food, or after experiencing any “trigger.”

 Knowing that you have the capacity to dismiss binge urges whenever they arise gives you the freedom to say yes when you want to say yes and no when you want to say no, while always say no to binge eating.

-If you want extra help learning to say no to binges during the holidays and at any time of year, you can learn more about my Coaching Audios and Course.
+If you want extra help learning to say no to binges during the holidays and at any time of year, you can get over 100 audios and other resources to guide you in the Brain over Binge Course.